Loveland, United States: Family Ski Guide

 - Warm-up stop: The Basin lodge cafeteria is functional but not a destination.
 Expect standard mountain food at standard mountain prices.
 It's where families regroup after a morning split between Valley and Basin.

 - Georgetown: This small historic mining town (~20 minutes east on I-70) has a walkable main street and a handful of family restaurants.
-The Georgetown Loop Railroad is a genuine kid-pleaser on a non-ski day.
+The Georgetown Loop Railroad is a genuine kid-pleaser on a non-ski day, running vintage narrow-gauge trains across a reconstructed trestle bridge.

 - Walkability at the resort: Zero.
 You'll be in your car for everything.